Referee1536/discord-rp-tutorial/README.md

 - Is Discord up-to-date?
 Close the `.bat` file, press `Ctrl` + `R` in Discord to relaunch and check for updates, and open the `.bat` file again.
 - If you used Notepad, check out [Esprima](https://esprima.org/demo/validate.html) and paste your code inside of the text field.
 This will check for any syntax errors that may be preventing your code from running properly.
 - If double-clicking on the `.bat` file does not open Command Prompt, right-click on it -> Open.
-If it still opens Notepad, double-check to make sure that it is in fact a `.bat` file by going to File Explorer -> View -> ✅ File name Extensions, and navigate to your `.bat` file.
-Read [this](https://stackoverflow.com/questions/4905708/batch-files-dont-run-theyre-being-opened-with-notepad/43068749#43068749) if you are still having issues.
+If it still doesn't open Command Prompt, double-check to make sure that it is in fact a `.bat` file by going to File Explorer -> View -> ✅ File name Extensions, and navigate to your `.bat` file.
+Read
+[this](https://stackoverflow.com/questions/4905708/batch-files-dont-run-theyre-being-opened-with-notepad/43068749#43068749) if you are still having issues.
 - If you receive an error when trying to launch your status, *read the error*, try to figure out what's causing the issue, and Google it.
     - For example, `Error: Cannot find module ...` means that the computer cannot find the location of the folder.
 Make sure you copied the right address and try again.
 If